gdsbook/book/notebooks/06_spatial_autocorrelation.md

 plt.show()
 ```

-The figure above displays the relationship between the standardized percentage to leave and its spatial lag which, because the $W$ used is row-standardized, can be interpreted as the average standardized density of the percent Leave vote in the neighborhood of each observation.
-In order to guide the interpretation of the plot, a linear fit is also included in the post, together with confidence intervals.
+The figure above displays the relationship between the standardized "Leave" voting percentage in a local authority and its spatial lag which, because the $W$ used is row-standardized, can be interpreted as the average standardized density of the percent Leave vote in the neighborhood of each observation.
+In order to guide the interpretation of the plot, a linear fit is also included.
 This line represents the best linear fit to the scatter plot or, in other words, what is the best way to represent the relationship between the two variables as a straight line.

 The plot displays a positive relationship between both variables.
-This is associated with the presence of positive spatial autocorrelation: similar values tend to be located close to each other.
+This is indicates the presence of positive spatial autocorrelation: similar values tend to be located close to each other.
 This means that the overall trend is for high values to be close to other high values, and for low values to be surrounded by other low values.
 This however does not mean that this is the only case in the dataset: there can of course be particular situations where high values are surrounded by low ones, and *vice versa*.
 But it means that, if we had to summarize the main pattern of the data in terms of how clustered similar values are, the best way would be to say they are positively correlated and, hence, clustered over space.
 In the context of the example, this can be interpreted along the lines of: local authorities where people voted in high proportion to leave the EU tend to be located nearby other regions that also registered high proportions of Leave vote.
 In other words, we can say the percentage of Leave votes is spatially autocorrelated in a positive way.

 The Moran Plot is an excellent tool to explore the data and get a good sense of how much values are clustered over space.
 However, because it is a graphical device, it is sometimes hard to condense its insights into a more concise way.
 For these cases, a good approach is to come up with a statistical measure that summarizes the figure.
 This is exactly what Moran's I, as formally expressed above, is meant to do.